9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 So what does “regularly” mean here?
 In most cases, popular blogs will:

 • Publish on a schedule: Normally, they’ll use an editorial calendar behind the scenes to stay on track with this.
-Readers will know to expect new posts on, say, Mondays, Wednesday, and Fridays.
+Readers will know to expect new posts on, say, Mondays, Wednesdays, and Fridays.

 3. Writing Longer-Form Content

-In the early years of the history of blogging, blog posts tended to be fairly short: 500-800 words was common, and anything over 1,000 words was considered long.
+In the early years of the history of blogging, blog posts tended to be fairly short: 500-800 words were common, and anything over 1,000 words was considered long.

 These long, in-depth blog posts work well because:

-• They’re likely to attract links (and shares) because they offer something truly useful or compelling.
+• They’re likely to attract links (and shares) because they offer something useful or compelling.

-• Their length means readers will stay around on your site for a while, as they read the post — this gives them time to get more invested in (and interested in) your blog.
+• Their length means readers will stay on your site for a while as they read the post—this gives them time to become more invested in (and interested in) your blog.

 Use My Free Keyword Research Tool